justpy-org/justpy/docs/tutorial/matplotlib.md

 ## Creating matplotlib charts with pandas

 Pandas provides a [visualization layer](https://pandas.pydata.org/pandas-docs/stable/user_guide/visualization.html) over matplotlib.

 Since pandas creates matplotlib plots, the Matplotlib component works in this case as well.
 Simply call Matplotlib when in your code you would normally call `plt.show()`.

 !!! tip
     If you create matplotlib charts within request handlers, don't forget to close the matplotlib figures associated with them in order to conserve memory and make your application scalable.

 !!! note
     The example below takes about 15 seconds to load a request, it is not hanging
+### pandas load to matplotlib.plot
 ```python
 import justpy as jp
 import pandas as pd